The views expressed by the host on this program are all over the place, meaning voluminous and omnivorous.

 Half, Washington Free Beacon, half of Bill and Hillary Clinton's charitable giving last year went to themselves.

-Half 50% of Bill and Hillary Clinton's charitable giving last year went to the Bill Hillary and Chelsea Clinton Foundation.
+Half, 50% of Bill and Hillary Clinton's charitable giving last year went to the Bill Hillary and Chelsea Clinton Foundation.

-According to a review of the latest financial disclosures from their private foundation, the Clintons earned more than $88 million in 2014.
+According to a review of the latest financial disclosures from their private foundation, the Clintons earned more than $28 million in 2014.

-They claimed $3 million in income as charitable tax deductions.
+They claimed $3 million in income as charitable tax deductions, according to tax returns released by Hillary's campaign last Friday.

-Now the Clintons only donated, according to Hillary's tax returns, a measly 10% of their income to charity, even when they were giving half of it to themselves.
+Now, the Clintons only donated, according to Hillary's tax returns, a measly 10% of their income to charity, even when they were giving half of it to themselves.

-A bunch of tightwads.
+A bunch of tight wads.

-I mean, elected Democrats are among the least charitable giving people on our earth.
+You know, the Democrats are among the least charitable, I mean, elected Democrats, are among the least charitable giving people on our earth.

-Here the Clintons giving uh giving 10%.
+Here, the Clintons giving 10%.

 And you know what they will tell you?